Find the Best Roof Inspectors for Your Business

 - Ventilation: The inspector evaluates the balance between intake vents (typically in the soffits) and exhaust vents (at the ridge or as box vents).
 Poor ventilation leads to heat and moisture buildup in the attic, which can cook shingles from underneath in summer and contribute to ice dam formation in winter.

 - Roof Decking: The inspector will look for any light shining through the deck boards from the outside, which indicates gaps.
-They also check for water stains, dark spots, mold, mildew, or any sagging between the rafters8.
+They also check for water stains, dark spots, mold, mildew, or any sagging between the rafters.

 - Insulation: The condition and depth of insulation are noted, as compressed or wet insulation loses its effectiveness and signals moisture problems.